MehulA-06/RISCV-Processor-Design-and-FPGA-Implementation/Readme.md

-# RISC-V RV32I Single-Cycle Processor on ZedBoard (Zynq-7000 FPGA)
+# RISC-V RV32I Single-Cycle and Pipeline Processor on ZedBoard (Zynq-7000 FPGA)

 ## Overview
 This project implements a **32-bit RISC-V RV32I single-cycle processor** in **Verilog HDL** and deploys it on the **ZedBoard (Zynq-7000 FPGA)**.
 The processor executes instructions in a single clock cycle and supports a subset of the **RV32I instruction set architecture**.